 Difference Between Building Condition Assessment and Property Condition Assessment

 Building condition assessment is a process of inspecting, testing and monitoring the physical structure of buildings to determine if they are in an acceptable or unsatisfactory state.
 This can be done using a number of techniques including surveys, inspections and tests.
 Property condition assessment is the same as building condition assessment except it covers only the property elements such as roofing, windows, doors and decks etc.

-It is also possible to perform property condition assessment without a building condition assessment.
+It is also possible to perform a property condition assessment without a building condition assessment.
 Property condition assessment is performed by an engineer or architect after an existing property is surveyed.
-A survey is used to find out what the property is like now and what needs to be done to improve it to meet owner expectations and industry standards and recommendations at a specific time frame (normally 1-3 years) and also where needed to help prevent further damage, reduce cost and increase life expectancy of the property for its owners, tenants, occupants, contractors and investors alike over the next few decades when you sell, lease, rent, sublease or let the property back to its original owner.
+A survey is used to find out what the property is like now and what needs to be done to improve it to meet owner expectations and industry standards and recommendations at a specific time frame (normally 1-3 years) and also where needed to help prevent further damage, reduce cost and increase the life expectancy of the property for its owners, tenants, occupants, contractors and investors alike over the next few decades when you sell, lease, rent, sublease or let the property back to its original owner.

 It all Comes Down to Safety

 Professionals in the construction industry are very aware of the ethical and social responsibility they carry on their shoulders.
 They are not only designing functional structures, but they are also considering the safety of the humans that will occupy such space.
-Building inspectors perform the responsibility of safeguarding public interests through ensuring compliance with relevant laws, regulations and codes and protecting consumers against unsafe products.
+Building inspectors perform the responsibility of safeguarding public interests by ensuring compliance with relevant laws, regulations and codes and protecting consumers against unsafe products.
 They work with architects and engineers to create a safe building.
-The structural integrity of a building starts long before a single beam is pounded in place, however, this integrity will be deteriorated over the years, which is why building condition assessment are so important.
+The structural integrity of a building starts long before a single beam is pounded in place, however, this integrity will be deteriorated over the years, which is why building condition assessments are so important.

 ©️ 2022 Eastern Engineering Group wrote and published this article.
 All rights reserved.